-E. If you are caught cheating the fuel in any way, the Sunoco fuel must be stock, and must not have ANY additives whatsoever.
+E. If you are caught cheating the fuel in any way, the fuel must be stock as provided by the manufacturer, and must not have ANY additives whatsoever.

-Illegal components may be confiscated by Madera Speedway and become property of the speedway.
+Illegal components WILL be confiscated by Madera Speedway and become property of the speedway.

 All races will pay a guaranteed $2,000 to win.
 The March and July races will pay $5,000 to win, and the last race in October will pay $10,000 to win!
 All other races pay $2,000 to win.